ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolManConnectorArchitecture.md

 All the calls that come are processed by the SapBLFacade.
 ![Test](media/SolManConnectorEntrancePoint.png)

-Some important folders n the project are:
+Some important folders in the project are:

  * SapSolManService
  * SymbioServiceBL